BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 tokenizer = transformers.AutoTokenizer.from_pretrained(model_path)
 ```

-The model import may be different depending on the library used – in this case CTranslate2.
+The model import may be different depending on the library – in this case CTranslate2.
 The **model_path** can point to a local directory or to a Hugging Face repository.

 ### EPUB parsing

-EPUB and PDF are the most frequently encountered formats of ebooks.
-Because modifying PDFs is very difficult, the utility will support EPUB for now.
+EPUB and PDF are the usual formats of ebooks.
+Because modifying PDFs is very difficult, the utility will support only EPUB for now.
 An EPUB consists of XHTML, CSS, image and other files.
 Python's [zipfile](https://docs.python.org/3/library/zipfile.html) is able to deconstruct and reconstruct an EPUB file.
 [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/) is used for scraping the unzipped XHTML files.

 The difficulties of processing EPUB files can be illustrated on some examples of XHTML.
 Well-structured EPUBs consist of several XHTML files that contain paragraphs, each paragraph with one or more sentences: